TARE wordmark

 3. Evidence

-The tangible outputs of the system.
-Artifacts represent physical or digital objects produced, while Derived Results are analytical conclusions drawn from the data.
+The tangible outputs of the workflow.
+Artifacts represent physical or digital objects produced, while Derived Results are analysis outputs that stay tied to source context.

 4. Graph